Skip to Content

 Behavior

 Hawaiian Geese form pairs and often live in small family groups.
 They are social within their family groups but can be aggressive to other geese invading their territory.
+Hawaiian Geese like pastures, shrubs, volcanic areas, and can even live near lava flows.
+They live well in captivity, too.

-When defending territory and protecting their young, this species lowers its neck and holds it close to the ground while hissing and rushing at the threat.
+When defending territory and protecting their young goslings, this species lowers its neck and holds it close to the ground while hissing and rushing at the threat.
 If they end up fighting with another goose, each bird uses its beak to grab the opponent at the base of the neck and then hit with their wings.

 Historic predators of the Hawaiian Goose probably included owls and other raptor species that became extinct in the Hawaiian Islands more than 1,000 years ago.